 The winery is located in the city Saint-Emilion

-in the same area (Bordeaux).
-The vineyard is one of the oldest in Saint-Émilion; Clotte means "small cave".
-The oldest owner is called the de Grailly family.
-In 1912, Archambault Marquis de Grailly sold the estate to Sylvain Chailleau.
-His son George Chailleau (1896-1973) took over it in 1931.
+in the area of the same name (Bordeaux).
+The vineyard is one of the oldest in Saint-Émilion; Clotte means "little cave".
+The de Grailly family is mentioned as the oldest owner.
+In 1912 Archambault Marquis de Grailly sold the estate to Sylvain Chailleau.
+His son George Chailleau (1896-1973) took it over in 1931.
 He founded one of the first post-war wine brotherhoods.
-Today the estate is owned by "Héritiers Chailleau" (Héritiers = heirs, these are the three granddaughters).
-It's from the family empire Moueix
+Today the estate is owned by "Héritiers Chailleau" (Héritiers = heirs; these are the three granddaughters).
+It is from the family empire Moueix

-which receives three quarters of the income in return for the management and vinification.
-The remainder is sold in the equally owned restaurant "Logis de la Cadène" in Saint-Émilion.
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
+managed, which receives three quarters of the yield in return for management and vinification.
+The rest is sold in the “Logis de la Cadène” restaurant in Saint-Émilion, which is also owned.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
 The vineyards cover four hectares of vineyards with the varieties Merlot (70%) and Cabernet Franc (30%).
-The long-lived red wine is aged for 12 months in oak barrels.
+The long-lived red wine is aged in barriques for 12 months.